 One of the main characteristics of my training methods is experience-based learning.
 I try to minimize theoretical inputs to a limit that is really necessary for understanding what we are doing in a specific workshop or training.
 Rather I prefer to take you right into the experience itself.
 This allows you to generate your own insights while you are already doing "the thing".
 It means active partizipation in a shared learning-environment.
 I work with a whole range of methods that include body, mind and emotions and thus activate our souls energy to break through an often over-intellectualized mode of being.

 The heart piece of my work are generative dialogue processes.
 This approach goes back to the quantum physicist David Bohm and it was further developed at the MIT in Massachusetts.
-Bohm was highly inspired by the way how the most intact indigenous tribes on our planet still practice and access collective wisdom as an eye-level based way for the whole community to share what is at stake for them when facing certain challenges, share their insights, their fears, their needs and thus practice a setting that allows a certain action to evolve organically.
+Bohm was highly inspired by the way how the most intact indigenous tribes on our planet still practice and access collective wisdom as an eye-level based way for the whole community to share what is at stake for them when facing certain challenges; share their insights, their fears, their needs and thus practice a setting that allows a certain action to evolve organically.
 It is mainly Bohms merit that this already existent settings were further developed into a format that is accesible for westerners and allows highly individualized human beings to reconnect with a community-based spirit.
 Hence, what we do in generative presencing labs is indeed creating something new.
-It is a pioneering way of creating new formats where the individual meets the collective.
+It is an up-to-date way of creating new formats where the individual meets the collective.

-Theory U of Otto Scharmer highly influences all pillars of my work and can be classified as the more project-design oriented and project-management oriented format that works with the underlying spirit of dialogue processes.
+Theory U of Otto Scharmer highly influences all pillars of my work and can be classified as the more project-design and project-management oriented format that works with the underlying spirit of dialogue processes.
 In simile with what we practice in generative presencing labs it promotes the need to dig deeper; listen, allow and observe first, before we design and finally take action.
 And it intends and encourages concrete, focused action from a certain point on; while in contrast dialogue processes can stand for themselves as well and must not necessarily include a call for action.

 Conflict transformation is based on the work of peace research scientiest Johan Galtung.
 It is a need-based approach.
 Whenever basic human needs stay unmet over a longer period of time conflict is unavoidable.
 To thoroughly address the roots of conflicts it is necessary to include the three main levels conflicts are based on and rooted in: the deep-cultural setting, the deep-systemic setting and the ways how individuals are embedded in and act inside this environment.
 It addresses collective trauma and all the hero- and victim-stories that derive from it and further play into new conflictive situations.
 The basic assumption is that the energy of a conflict itself carries in it already the power to transform a conflict into a situation that generates well-being on the base of mutually respecting and acknowleding the basic human needs of all parties involved in a conflict.
 It highly encourages all parties involved to create a shared outcome that goes far beyond compromise, but generates something new; something that is of high value for all sides involved in a conflictive situation.